Half my brain tied behind my back just to make it fair because that's the kind of guy I am.

 I don't remember.

-But some moderate Republican from Georgia has already said made my prediction come true yesterday that we need to get serious about gun control.
+But some moderate Republican from Georgia has already made my prediction come true yesterday that we need to get serious about gun control.

 Well, I think the thing is they could say every time they want to say something like that, say they've tried it already in California.